 Risk Intelligence has been specialising in analysing threats from and interaction between piracy, organised crime, terrorism, insurgency and military conflicts since 2001.
-We advise on preventing maritime security incidents at both vessel and company level as well as providing maritime security analysis to private and governmental organisations.
+Our team is dedicated, resourceful and hard working and draws from international experience from diverse backgrounds.

 Risk Intelligence strives to be a security partner to our clients in order to proactively discuss and advise clients on security-related activities that may support commercial opportunities.
 We believe that a thorough understanding of the threats in combination with an insight into our clients’ needs enables us to produce high-quality threat and risk assessments and consulting.